pbobbitt/IT-Support-Lab-Series/part-1-infrastructure/ImplementationLog.md

     *   Finalized the lab by creating "Clean State" snapshots.
 This ensures the entire environment can be restored to this exact working configuration in seconds, providing a reliable foundation for future advanced security testing.
 *   **Outcome:**
     *   The lab is now a fully functional, enterprise-grade directory environment.
 I have successfully moved from raw hardware requirements to a managed network where a single server can control, secure, and update multiple client workstations from one central location.

-***

-### Why this works for a recruiter:
-1.  **Summarizes the Value:** It explains that you moved from "raw hardware" to a "managed network."
-2.  **Shows Professionalism:** Using words like "Integrity," "Validated," and "Outcome" shows a high level of communication skill.
-3.  **Proves Completion:** It gives the reader a "The mission was a success" feeling at the very end of the post.

 ## Troubleshooting Log